ibartholet/sds_project/README.md

 ## **SDS210 Project - Wildfire Mapping in South America** ##

-#### **Project Title & Description**
-This project creates different layers displaying fires in South America.
-The different layers aim to answer where fires are located, how intense they burn, and which biomes are affected by the wildfires.
-**maybe change this**
+*Author: Isabelle Bartholet*
+*Date: 22.05.2026*

+Using near real-time data from NASA's Fire Information for Resource Management System (FIRMS), this project analyses active fire detections in South America.
+To do so, fire data from the past five days is fetched via the FIRMS API and visualized through timeanimated, interactive and thematic maps.

 #### **Data Sources**
-Explicit links to where the raw open data was obtained.
+* **API map key:** The API Map Key can be generated at the bottom of this page: https://firms.modaps.eosdis.nasa.gov/api/data_availability/
+* **General API overview:** Link to the general FIRMS API overview page: https://firms.modaps.eosdis.nasa.gov/api/
+* **Area API:** Link to the specific FIRMS API for the area: https://firms.modaps.eosdis.nasa.gov/api/area/
+* Manual on how to use FIRMS API in Python: https://firms.modaps.eosdis.nasa.gov/content/academy/data_api/firms_api_use.html
+* Information on the attribute table: https://www.earthdata.nasa.gov/data/catalog/lancemodis-vj114imgtdl-nrt-2

 #### **Setup Instructions**
 To create this project the software *VS Code* was used.
 However, it can also be executed using *JupiterLab*.

-The following libraries are required to run the code:
-- requests
-- pandas
-- geopandas
-- time
-- matplotlib.pyplot -> ist ein Modul aus einem Package
-- folium
-- contextily -> evtl. noch rausnehmen
-- cmcrameri -> evtl. noch rausnehmen
-- cartopy -> evtl. noch rausnehmen, Submodul
-- geodatasets -> evtl. noch rausnehmen, Package
+**Reproducing the Environment**
+To correctly execute, this project the following spatial software stack is required.
+In order to create the environment, please follow these steps:
+1. Ensure Conda is installed.
+2. Run: 'conda env create -f environment.yml'
+3. Activate: 'conda activate sds-env'

-**Execution Order of this project**
+####**Execution Order of this project**
-1. Get access to the data: create a personal map key here XXX (for most recent data) and create an EarthData account here: xxx (for data older than 7 days)
+1. Get access to the data: Create a personal map key following the link provided above and insert it into the config.py file.
+2. Ensure that the files *access_mapkey.py* and *FetchFireData2.py* are in the same folder as the notebooks, which you want to run.
-2. Run the Heatmap_SouthAmerica.ipynb notebook first.
-This shows the distribution and clustering of the fires in South America.
+3. Run the Heatmap_SouthAmerica.ipynb notebook first.
+This shows a timeanimated heatmap of the fire distribution and clustering in South America.
-3. Run the .ipynb notebook second.
-Here, a layer of Northern South America Fires is mapped
+4. Run the BiomeMap_SouthAmerica.ipynb notebook second.
+Here, the different biomes including the total fires per biomes are mapped in a choropleth map.
-4. Run the .ipynb.
-Now, a choropleth map of biomes is constructed.
-First, the data will be cleaned, then the choropleth map is programmed.
-In the end, the previously created maps will be combined to one single map with several layers to toggle on and off.
+5. Lastly, execute the ThematicMap_SouthAmerica.ipynb which visualizes fire detections in Trinidad and Tobago.